 +61 (0) 409 233 677

-Development Director at HIP V. HYPE Projects and Head of Sales at HIP V. HYPE, Katya enjoys working with people.
+Director of Projects at HIP V. HYPE Projects and Head of Sales, Katya enjoys working with people.
 Building genuine relationships and taking people on a shared journey from first introduction through to handing over the keys to a new home is what she enjoys most.
 Having studied Architecture and Property at the University of Melbourne, Katya understands the benefits of good design and is committed to working with customers to create exceptional homes in each HIP V. HYPE project.

 Katya is a third-generation member of the 65-year-old Crema property and construction family business.
 Whilst concrete is in her blood, she is focused on exploring more sustainable and innovative construction methods moving forward.
 Formerly an Associate Director at Crema Group – Development & Sales Manager, Katya has worked across a number of significant multi- residential projects.
 During her time at Crema, Katya founded Gallery in The Sky, an initiative that uses high profile high-rise construction sites as a platform to showcase and support Australian artistic talent and their selected charity.

 More recently, Katya was a member of PwC’s Real Estate Advisory team where she worked with a range of major clients and stakeholders including State and Commonwealth Government.

 Actively supporting women in the Property and Construction industry, Katya co-founded the Women of Architecture, Building & Planning (ABP) in 2016, a women’s networking group supported by the University of Melbourne, designed to support females in the industry through multiple networking events held annually.